gotryiton/gotryiton-ios/Docs/FunctionalSpec.md

    - alpha sorted with alpha shortcut
 - A user can select a facebook contact and post on their wall
    - list item **tap** ==> makes api request
-      - On successful response ==>
-         - raises facebook post ui (similar to GTIOv3 functionality using Facbook SDK)
+      - On successful response ==> raises facebook post ui using Facbook SDK (view 4.5.1)
-            - content is populated by api
+            - post url is populated by api response

 ### 4.6 Gotryiton contacts